ivuorinen/starred/README.md

 - [ntnn/docker-imapfilter](https://github.com/ntnn/docker-imapfilter) - Docker image to run imapfilter as a daemon with configs from git
 - [nvm-sh/nvm](https://github.com/nvm-sh/nvm) - Node Version Manager - POSIX-compliant bash script to manage multiple active node.js versions
 - [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 2,200+ contributors) framework for managing your zsh configuration.
 Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
+- [onedr0p/home-ops](https://github.com/onedr0p/home-ops) - A mono repository for my home infrastructure and Kubernetes cluster which adheres to Infrastructure as Code (IaC) and GitOps practices where possible
 - [orderedlist/dotfiles](https://github.com/orderedlist/dotfiles) - A set of vim, zsh, git, and tmux configuration files.
 - [petervanderdoes/gitflow-avh](https://github.com/petervanderdoes/gitflow-avh) - AVH Edition of the git extensions to provide high-level repository operations for Vincent Driessen's branching model
 - [pieterlange/kube-backup](https://github.com/pieterlange/kube-backup) - :floppy_disk: Kubernetes resource state sync to git